-Each summer prevailing winds in Arizona, which are typically out of the west, shift to a southeasterly direction bringing with it moisture from the Gulfs of Mexico and California.
+Each summer prevailing winds in Arizona, typically out of the west, shift to a southeasterly direction bringing with it moisture from the Gulfs of Mexico and California.

 Monsoon season in the Southwestern United States begins in mid-June and continues through September, with storms peaking between early July and mid-September.

-Monument Valley, Horseshoe Bend and Lake Powell are some of the southwest’s most famous and beautiful landscape shots on their own.
-When paired with lighting they become haunting and dramatic images.
+Additionally, Monument Valley, Horseshoe Bend, and Lake Powell are some of the Southwest’s most famous and beautiful landscapes on their own.
+When paired with lightning, they become haunting and dramatic images.
 A trip of a lifetime awaits you, under stormy skies out in the desert southwest.

 with Russell Graves